by Aly Findlay

-However, the NHS identified a number of flaws in the study’s results and concluded that the link between soy and infertility was not as clear as was suggested.
+However, the NHS identified a number of flaws in the validity of the study’s results and concluded that the link between soy and infertility wasn't as clear as was suggested.
 Fertility is complex and dependent on a myriad factors.
-Given the limitations of the study, a scientifically significant causal link between soy and low sperm count was not found.
+Given the limitations of the study, a scientifically significant causal link between soy and low sperm count wasn't found.
 They suggested that more research on humans should be carried out but that, in the meantime, limiting soy intake for those men who already had a low sperm count could do no harm.

-Soy directly refutes the common paradox of plant-based foods and protein: it is one of the few plant-based foods that contains all nine essential amino acids.
+Soy directly refutes the common paradox of plant-based foods and protein: it's one of the few plant-based foods that contains all nine essential amino acids.
 The protein it contains is both high quality and easily digestible — specifically comparable to animal sources.